mbbau/Power-BI-Portfolio/Concrete Quality control/README.md

 ### Concrete Strength Seasonality

-On this page, I looked at the seasonality of concrete strength, showing how it gains more strength later in colder months and loses strength in warmer months.
+On this page, I analyzed the seasonality of concrete strength, showing how it gains more strength later in colder months and loses strength in warmer months.
+The analysis shows that when temperatures are lower and the strength grows more slowly, the concrete reaches higher values at 28 days on average.
+In contrast, when temperatures are higher and the strength increases more rapidly, the concrete reaches lower values at 28 days on average.

 ![Concrete Strength Seasonality](concrete-strength-seasonality.png)

 Te seasonality analysis was inspired by the work of [Carlos Barboza](https://www.linkedin.com/in/merod/) and his [Youtube video](https://www.youtube.com/watch?v=WK5KE8HoEsA&list=WL&index=5&t=2758s).

+## DAX Meassures

+### The Calendar Dimension